Towards declarative comparabilities: application to functional dependencies: Application to functional dependencies

-For strong possibility however, one might have to test an exponential number of closure since we have to check for any possible combination of co-prime elements.
+However, for strong possibility, one might have to test an exponential number of closures since we have to check for any possible combination of co-prime elements.
 In fact, we prove in the following theorem that \csmc{SPFD} is intractable (reduction from \csmc{3SAT}).

 \begin{theorem} \csmc{SPFD} is \csf{NP}-complete. \end{theorem}